What is a barcode?

 Will my barcode expire?

-Code’s purchased from Barcode Savers never expire.
+Barcodes supplied by Barcode Savers pre-date GS1’s subscription model and are not subject to expiry.
 When you purchase your barcodes from us they are yours for life.

 Does Barcode Savers charge an annual fee?

 When purchasing barcodes from The Global Standards Body (GS1) you’re required to pay upfront charges and additional yearly fees.
-So if you’re only looking for barcodes for a small number of items the costs accociated with GS1 memebership can be staggering.
+So if you’re only looking for barcodes for a small quantity of products the costs associated with GS1 membership can be staggering.
 Barcode Savers have secured bulk quantities of genuine GTIN numbers and charge a once off fee when you buy.
-You remain the sole owner of your numbers and they do not carry annual fees or hidden costs at all.
+Our numbers pre-date GS1’s subscription model and do not carry any annual fees.
+You remain the sole owner of your numbers and your barcodes do not carry annual fees or hidden costs at all.

 Do you provide ITF-14 carton codes?